 1.1.
-The School believes that it is essential for standards of conduct at work to be maintained to ensure delivery of quality services and also to protect the well being of all its employees and pupils.
-The following policy will make sure that all employees are aware of the standards set by the School.
+Walter Infant School and Nursery believes that it is essential for standards of conduct at work to be maintained to ensure delivery of quality services and also to protect the well being of all its employees and pupils.
+The following policy will make sure that all employees are aware of the standards set by our school.